 Common rail diesel Interference suppression

 When it was time to get a larger vehicle because the family was growing in size physically and socially ( they now drag their friends along ) I thought it was time to trade in my little Diahatsu Feroza Four wheel drive ( petrol engine fully suppressed by me for HF . ) which stood me well for 11 years , and get a much larger vehicle .
-I needed something to tow the family fizz boat , be able to visit amateur radio club repeater sites on farm hill tops and have plenty of seats with seatbelts for all occupants. so i opted for the new Isuzu ( GM ) "Bighorn" or "trooper" if your Australian , It is a large vehicle with plenty of room , heaps of grunt , and available in Diesel , I have always wanted a diesel .Thought it would be great for Ham radio .
+I needed something to tow the family fizz boat , be able to visit amateur radio club repeater sites on farm hill tops and have plenty of seats with seatbelts for all occupants. so I opted for the new Isuzu ( GM ) "Bighorn" or "trooper" if your Australian , It is a large vehicle with plenty of room , heaps of grunt , and available in Diesel , I have always wanted a diesel .Thought it would be great for Ham radio .
 NO Sparkplugs!! therefore no ignition interference! how wrong i was .
 The new 3.0L double overhead cam Turbocharged diesel engine is a computer controlled common rail diesel, 40% more powerful than the old 3.1 L donkey of earlier model Isuzus and really thrifty on fuel and with much lower exhaust emissions BUT you should hear the noise on HF !!! give me back my old Feroza!
 I should have known anything with a CPU was going to generate noise and i didn't expect to hear the "click click click "of ignition coming out the speaker of the icom 706! no way could the noise blanker quash that ! so i had to get tough .

 The common rail diesel does not have the standard mechanically driven injector pump .
-In the Isuzu 4Jx type engine , there are injectors feed from a high pressure fuel line but they are hydraulically actuated .
+In the Isuzu 4Jx type engine , there are injectors feed from a high pressure fuel line but they are hydraulically actuated but electronically controlled .
 Imagine the injector as a medical hypodermic syringe full of diesel fuel that sticks into the cylinder . the plunger of the syringe is forced down under great pressure by a small hydraulic ram which is feed from a separate very high pressure engine oil pump .
 The valve to open and close the high pressure oil is controlled by an electric solenoid ( read amps , fast rise and fall square waves ) by the engine management control CPU and timed to coincide with compression ignition around top dead centre of the piston travel .
-This electronically controlled system works very well and does a marvelous job in making the engine run well , gives fine control and great fuel economy .
+This electronically controlled system works very well and does a marvellous job in making the engine run well , gives fine control and great fuel economy .
 BUT the HF noise is horrendous.

-I had a 20 over9 noise level, totally HF unworkable, so I started to tackle the problem .
+I had a 20 over 9 noise level, totally HF unworkable, so I started to tackle the problem .
 OK lets see where it is coming from ie what is radiating the signal .
 These days motor vehicles are built in an effort to be audibly quiet and comfortable ,so a lot of components are rubber mounted.
 No low impedance electrical contact there !!
 DC continuity is usually provided by earth return wiring that may be ok for 12v DC flow but will be a high RF impedance ,no way is it going to bypass Rf noise.
 I went and did the standard metal to metal electrical bonding using my favorite material , copper braid stripped out of RG6 half inch coax.
 I bonded the bonnet to the body at the hinges and where the bonnet closes at the front

 bonnet bond battery bond earth front lower contact point bonnet